Table of Contents

 - How many BSL interpreters are there in the UK?

-- does sign language count as words
+- Does sign language count as words?

 - Why do BSL users use facial expressions, body language and head movement when signing BSL?